 At UTC Warrington, we deliver a high quality academic and technical curriculum, with support from our employer and university partners, to achieve the following objectives:

-- Be a pioneering institution for outstanding quality STEAM (Science, Technology, Engineering, Arts & Maths) education in Warrington;
+- Be a pioneering institution for outstanding quality STEM (Science, Technology, Engineering & Maths) education in Warrington;

 - Prepare a generation of skilled, career-ready young people with the necessary technical, academic and softer skills to succeed in industry; ensuring all students progress into positive destinations;